Sri Lanka in turmoil due to Covid-19, between galloping inflation and food shortage

 Sri Lanka is facing a serious economic crisis which is expected to worsen further, according to the authorities.
 Inflation there is breaking records, reaching 14% on an annual basis last December, 21% for food products.
 Tourism, the Emerald Isle’s main source of currency, has been at a standstill since the start of the Covid-19 pandemic.
 And for lack of money, the government has limited imports, particularly of basic products or agricultural fertilizers.

 Will the 22 million Sri Lankans be able to eat their fill in the months to come?
 This is the question that torments people’s minds.
 Harvests are expected to decline sharply due to restrictions imposed on farmers by the government last year.
-They could no longer import fertilizer and pesticides, due to lack of foreign currency.
+They might no longer import fertilizer and pesticides, due to lack of foreign currency.
 Consequence: 30% of cultivated land has been left fallow.

 These same monetary restrictions prevent traders from importing essential products such as milk, sugar and lentils, which are therefore rationed in stores.